Sanglorian/orcus/Orcus Classes and Powers - current.md

 * **Divine:** The power of the divine is steeped in faith, the unseen, and belief in a power source from beyond the Material Plane.
 If your power comes from divine magic, it is granted by the gods or other higher powers.
 A cleric is or was part of the organized hierarchy of a religion.
 Paladins serve the gods directly or a cause that a god favors.
 * **Martial:** Your power comes from strength at arms, experience in battle and training.
 Martial adventurers have extraordinary abilities, but they are grounded in what is humanly possible.
 * **Spirit:** An instinctual connection to  and faith in the world, the cycle of day and night, the turning of the  seasons, and the natural selection of predator and prey drive the spirit tradition.
 If your power comes from the spirit tradition, it is drawn from the natural world or the spirits of the world.
 A barbarian is ridden by the spirits for their own purposes; a druid serves the spirits and is empowered by them as a reward.
 A shaman consults and calls friendly spirits.
+* **Phrenic:** The strength of psyche and emotions.
+The phrenic power source represents the power inherent in all sentient beings, the ability to draw forth the spark of life, that inner fire which gives strength to convictions.
+In some, it takes the form of extreme dedication, unusual courage, or an unbreakable discipline.
+But in others, it takes on physical form.
+Their font of power is so great that they can manipulate the world around them by using it.

 Each class has one or two roles, which summarize how the class most often contributes in combat.